Duality for commutative group stacks: Torsors under a commutative group stack

 In other words, $\sigma$ is a functorial collection of isomorphisms: We moreover require that these isomorphisms satisfy a compatibility condition with the other data, \emph{i.e.}\! for all objects $g, h$ in $G$ and $x$ in $T$, the following diagram of 2-isomorphisms is commutative.

-(iii) If $(f_1,\sigma)$ and $(f_1', \sigma')$ are two $f_0$-equivariant morphisms as in~(ii), a 2-isomorphism from~$(f_1, \sigma)$ to $(f_1', \sigma')$ is a 2-isomorphism $\tau : f_1 \Rightarrow f_1'$ that is compatible with the $\sigma$'s, \emph{i.e.} such that for any objects $t$ of $T$ and $g$ of $G$, $\tau^{g.x}\circ \sigma_{g}^x = {\sigma'_g}^{x}\circ (f_0(g).\tau^x)$. \end{defi}
+(iii) If $(f_1,\sigma)$ and $(f_1', \sigma')$ are two $f_0$-equivariant morphisms as in~(ii), a 2-isomorphism from~$(f_1, \sigma)$ to $(f_1', \sigma')$ is a 2-isomorphism $\tau : f_1 \Rightarrow f_1'$ that is compatible with the $\sigma$'s, \emph{i.e.} such that for any objects $x$ of $T$ and $g$ of $G$, $\tau^{g.x}\circ \sigma_{g}^x = {\sigma'_g}^{x}\circ (f_0(g).\tau^x)$. \end{defi}

-\begin{remarque}\rm Given an $S$-stack~$T$ and a pair~$(\mu, \alpha)$ satisfying the pentagon condition~(i)~a) of~\ref{def_action}, the following requirements are equivalent: \begin{itemize} \item[(i)] b) For any $g\in G(S)$, the translation $\mu_g$ is an equivalence of categories. \item[(i)] b') For \emph{some} $g\in G(S)$, the translation $\mu_g$ is an equivalence of categories. \item[(i)] c) For some neutral object $(e,\eps)$, there is a (automatically unique) 2-isomorphism -0.3cm
+\begin{remarque}\rm Given an $S$-stack~$T$ and a pair~$(\mu, \alpha)$ satisfying the pentagon condition~(i)~a) of~\ref{def_action}, the following requirements are equivalent (but not automatic, e.g. if $\mu$ is a constant morphism then it satisfies (i) a) but not (i) b)): \begin{itemize} \item[(i)] b) For any $g\in G(S)$, the translation $\mu_g$ is an equivalence of categories. \item[(i)] b') For \emph{some} $g\in G(S)$, the translation $\mu_g$ is an equivalence of categories. \item[(i)] c) For some neutral object $(e,\eps)$, there is a (automatically unique) 2-isomorphism -0.3cm

 in other words a functorial collection of isomorphisms $\mathfrak{a}_e^x : e.x \to x,$ and for all objects $g$ of $G$ and $x$ of $T$ the following diagrams of 2-isomorphisms commute:

 where the bottom maps are uniquely determined by $\eps$. \item[(i)] c') For \emph{any} neutral object $(e,\eps)$ there is a (unique) 2-isomorphism $\mathfrak{a}_e$ as in (i) c). \end{itemize} \end{remarque}